SaurabhTiwari4093/portfolio/README.md

 - **GitHub**: https://github.com/SaurabhTiwari4093/

 ## Deployment
-This project is deployed on Vercel.
+This project is deployed on AWS.
 You can visit the live version of the portfolio at https://www.saurabh-tiwari.tech/.

 Thank you for visiting my portfolio!
 I look forward to connecting with you.